orbeon/orbeon-forms-doc/form-runner/advanced/buttons-and-processes/actions-form-runner.md

 [SINCE Orbeon Forms 4.7]

-Set the status of the form data in memory.
+Set the status of the in-memory form data.

 - parameters
     - `status`: specifies the status of the data